kieran-mackle/AutoTrader/docs/pages/index.md

 permalink: /
 ---

-# AutoTrader: the one stop solution for automated trading systems
+# AutoTrader: A Development Platform For Automated Trading Systems
 AutoTrader is an event-driven platform intended to help in the development, optimisation and deployment of automated trading systems.

 A basic level of experience with Python is recommended for using AutoTrader, but the documentation aims to be clear enough that a beginner